Prue had grown haughty and terribly vain,

 While some brands were worth it and certainly finer,

-Most things were produced in the same part of China.
+The bulk were all made in the same part of China.

 Her parents’ good sense led to tantrums and tears,